 Social distancing measures are steps you can take to reduce social interaction between people.
 This will help reduce the transmission of coronavirus (COVID-19).
-They include things like keeping 2 metres away from people outside of your household in addition to washing your hands as mentioned in previous sections of the guidance.
+They include things like keeping 2 metres away from people outside of your household (while wearing a face covering) in addition to washing your hands as mentioned in previous sections of the guidance.

 Employers who have people in their offices or onsite should ensure that employees are able to follow Public Health England guidelines including, where possible, maintaining a 2- metre distance from others, and washing their hands with soap and water often for at least 20 seconds (or using hand sanitiser gel if soap and water is not available).